FAQs

 The Airport Administrator is hired by the Mayor and facilitates between the City of Driggs, the Airport Board, The Flight Based Operator, the Airport Engineer and the FAA.

-The Airport Board oversees operations on the ground such as facilities maintenance, regulation and enforcement of airport rules, and the Fixed Based Operator, Teton Aviation.
+The Airport Board oversees operations on the ground such as facilities maintenance, regulation and enforcement of airport rules, and the Flight Based Operator, Teton Aviation.
 The Airport Board works with the Airport Engineer and the FAA regarding the planning and financing of long-term Capital Improvements.
 The Airport Board also oversees the day-to-day finances and annual budget for the airport.

 The Airport Administrator documents noise complaints but does not report them to the FAA.
 If you are able to note the tail number and time and location of the noise disturbance, you can report it to the FAA: https://www.faa.gov/noise/inquiries/